stffrdhrn/stffrdhrn.github.io/_posts/2023-02-19-or1k-fpu-port.md

 ```

 The disassembly of the `addf-hf.o` below shows that the FPU instruction
-(hardware) `lf.add.s` is used to perform addition.
+(hardware) `lf.add.s` is used to perform addition, this is because the snippet
+was compiled using the `-mhard-float` argument.
 One could imagine if this is
 supported it would be more efficient compared to the software implementation.

 ```